Homer, famous author of the Odyessy, called pears “gift of the gods.”

 - Best for eating fresh or juicing are Bartlett, Starkrimson, and Comice as they are juicier; they’re not good for cooking as they over-soften and their flavor is lost when heated.

 - Do not freeze fresh pears; the juice and fibers separate when they thaw which is not nice at all.
-You can freeze cooked pears (such as pear sauce, pear crumble or pear cake).
+You can freeze cooked ones (such as pear sauce, pear crumble or pear cake).

 So now you know why pears are a “Gift of the Gods.”